0x29aNull/DarkVoid/DV-Episode3.md

 this software.

 As always, I suggest that you start off with a fresh bare bones install of Void Linux.
-Installing on a BTRFS filesystem would best as it allows for snapshots, backups, and larger hard drives.
+Installing on a BTRFS filesystem would be best as it allows for snapshots, backups, and larger hard drives.
 I will publish a tutorial on installing Void on BTRFS in the future.
 If you plan on storing more than a few movies I would suggest having multiple multi-terabyte hard drives.